cni-iisc/epidemic-simulator/cpp-simulator/README.md

 On Mac and Linux, most of the above programs are typically already there, or else are easy to install with a package manager.

+## Enabling feature to load--store simulator state
+The simulator has a feature where the state of the infection spread among the agents in the syntheic city can be saved and used at a later simulation run.
+The store and load feature is implemented by storing the agents' state into a [protobuf]() and you will need to install protobuf for cpp in your development or simulation environment if you plan to use the load--store feature.

+You can setup protobuf for cpp on a Debian/Ubuntu based Linux distribution with the following commands.
+Please note that, the simulator uses `protobuf v.3.13.0`.
+- Install prerequisite software: `sudo apt install automake cmake autoconf libtool make g++`
+- Download Protobuf v.3.13.0 as a compressed tarball: `wget https://github.com/protocolbuffers/protobuf/releases/download/v3.13.0/protobuf-cpp-3.13.0.tar.gz`
+- Extract the tarball: `tar -xvf protobuf-cpp-3.13.0.tar.gz`
+- Go to the extracted directory: `cd protobuf-3.13.0`
+- Run the command: `./configure`
+- Run the command: `make`
+- Run the command: `make check`
+- Run the command: `sudo make install`
+- Run the command: `sudo ldconfig`

+> **Note**: You will need to setup the same version of protobuf while running simulations also.

 ## Compiling the code